iel-amra/Transcendance/readme.md

    cd Transcendance && make
    ```

 That's it !
-So_long is now installed on your machine.
+Transcendance is now installed on your machine.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>